Marius Røvde: Coaching career

-During his time with the Whitecaps FC, Rovde managed and directed the goalkeeper pathways program for the Youth Academy, producing six Canadian national team goalkeepers.
-Rovde was responsible for discovering goalkeeper Marco Carducci, who achieved "Player of the year" status two years in a row from the Canadian Soccer Association.
+During his time with the Whitecaps FC, Rovde managed and directed the goalkeeper pathways program for the Youth Academy, producing six Canada national team goalkeepers.
+Rovde was responsible for discovering goalkeeper Marco Carducci, who achieved "Player of the year" status two consecutive seasons from the Canadian Soccer Association.
 Carducci captained Canada in the U17 World Cup.

 Canadian goalkeeper Simon Thomas, at one time released from Whitecaps FC, was reintroduced to the team by Rovde for two years as a training goalkeeper.
 Thomas earned a national men's first team game vs the United States Men's National Team in Houston in 2014 and is the only Canadian goalkeeper to have had a shutout vs USA in the last three decades.
 Simon Thomas went on to be a professional goalkeeper at the highest level in Norway and remains a regular on the Canadian men's national team.

-In recent years, Rovde has focused on clubs in the Vancouver area, and held pro-series goalkeeper camps with the Whitecaps FC.
-These popular camps drew goalkeepers from across Canada.
-Directing the programs while mentoring and supporting young athletes, both male and female, to reach the best versions of themselves has been a focus and commitment from Rovde and many of his graduates have played on national teams and for professional clubs.
+In recent years, Rovde has focused on developing players with pro-series goalkeeper camps with the Whitecaps FC and Minnesota United FC.
+These popular camps drew goalkeepers from across Canada and the US.
+Directing the programs while mentoring and supporting young athletes, both male and female, to reach the best versions of themselves has been a focus and commitment from Rovde and many of his graduates have gone on to play for national teams and professional clubs.

 After the 2016 season, Rovde was offered a new challenge with the then-new MLS franchise, Minnesota United FC.
-Rovde worked closely with Minnesota's sports director, Manny Lagos, recruiting goalkeepers to the club, including Swedish national team goalkeeper John Alvbåge, experienced MLS goalkeeper Bobby Shuttleworth, USL goalkeeper of the year Patrick MacLain, and Alex Kapp.
+Rovde worked closely with Minnesota's sports director, Manny Lagos, recruiting goalkeepers to the club, including Sweden national team goalkeeper John Alvbåge, experienced MLS goalkeeper Bobby Shuttleworth, USL goalkeeper of the year Patrick MacLain, and Alex Kapp.
 Shuttleworth finished off the season as the No. 1 goalkeeper and was voted MNUFC best overall player voted by the fans.
 Continuing his commitment to youth development, Rovde was heavily involved in the Minnesota United FC's Youth Academy, where he scouted, recruited and trained the first youth US national U15 goalkeeper, Fred Emmings, locally.
 Rovde's Pro Series goalkeeper camp grew in popularity in Minnesota within a short period, and two academy goalkeepers were recruited out of the participants in those camps.

 Professional development

-Rovde spent 2018 in professional development, visiting top clubs in Norway, Denmark, Scotland, England, and the US and remains very involved in the local youth soccer community in Vancouver, Canada where he shares his experience with multiple youth clubs on a regular basis.
+Rovde spent 2018 in professional development, visiting top clubs in Norway, Denmark, Scotland, England, and the US and remains very involved in the local youth soccer community where he shares his experience with multiple clubs on a regular basis.

-Together with a small group of professional coaches from Houston, Seattle, Dallas and Colorado, Rovde was instrumental in founding an MLS goalkeeper coaches Union in 2017, and MLS and US Soccer's own goalkeeper Pro License program.
+Together with a small group of professional coaches from Houston, Seattle, Dallas and Colorado, Rovde was instrumental in talks and founding an MLS goalkeeper coaches Union in 2017, and MLS and US Soccer's own goalkeeper Pro License program.
 Rovde suggested a minimum knowledge and experience requirement to become a MLS goalkeeping coach in order to raise standards and professionalism throughout the goalkeeper trade.